-Rashad has appeared in hundreds of news stories, interviews, political discussions and as an op-ed author in media outlets including ABC, CNN, MSNBC, BET, NPR, The Root, The New York Times, the LA Times and Huffington Post.
-He was recently selected as one of EBONY Magazine’s Power 100 honorees for 2015, and for the past six years, The Root has named Rashad to “The Root 100” list of influential African Americans under 45.
-In 2015, Fast Company named Color Of Change the 6th Most Innovative Company in the world, and in 2016, the Stanford Social Innovation Review profiled Color Of Change for its strategies in “pursuing the fight for racial justice at Internet speed” in both online and offline venues.
+He has appeared in hundreds of news stories, interviews, political discussions, and as an op-end author in media outlets including ABC, CNN, MSNBC, BET, NPR, The Root, The New York Times, the LA Times and The Huffington Post.
+He was recently selected as one of EBONY Magazine’s Power 100 honorees for 2015, and for the past six years.
+The Root has named Rashad to “The Root 100” list of influential African Americans under 45.
+In 2015, Fast Company named Color Of Change the 6th Most Innovative Company in the world, and in 2016, the Stanford Social Innovation Review profiled Color Of Change’s strategies for “pursuing the fight for racial justice at Internet speed” in both online and offline venues.

 Prior to his work at Color Of Change, Rashad served as Senior Director of Media Programs at GLAAD and worked on racial justice and voting rights at the Right to Vote Campaign and FairVote.

 Rashad is the proud recipient of awards from several organizations, including ADCOLOR and Center for Community Change, and serves on the boards of Demos and the Hazen Foundation.
 He is adjunct faculty at the Center for Public and Nonprofit Leadership at Georgetown University’s McCourt School of Public Policy.
 He lives in New York City.